metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_bucket_v1beta2_manifest.md

 Required:

-- `namespace_selectors` (Attributes List) NamespaceSelectors is the list of namespace selectors to which this ACL applies.Items in this list are evaluated using a logical OR operation. (see [below for nested schema](#nestedatt--spec--access_from--namespace_selectors))
+- `namespace_selectors` (Attributes List) NamespaceSelectors is the list of namespace selectors to which this ACL applies.
+Items in this list are evaluated using a logical OR operation. (see [below for nested schema](#nestedatt--spec--access_from--namespace_selectors))

 <a id="nestedatt--spec--access_from--namespace_selectors"></a>
 ### Nested Schema for `spec.access_from.namespace_selectors`

 Optional:

 - `match_labels` (Map of String) MatchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.